Mapping the Stochastic Penal Colony: Notification Email and Policy for Pinterest

-Section~\ref{app:pinterest:notification} documents Pinterest's email notifying about adult content violations as of early March 2024.
-It preserves the structure of the original, with public links pointing to pages in the Internet Archive and private links pointing to \texttt{about:blank}.
-The four points elaborating Pinterest's definition of adult content are the same as those listed in Pinterest's Community Guidelines at that time.
+\REF{app:pinterest:notification} documents Pinterest's email notifying about the take-down of adult content in early March 2024, and \REF{app:pinterest:policy} documents the corresponding section from the Pinterest's community guidelines.
+Both preserve the structure of the original.
+Public links in the email point to pages in the Internet Archive, whereas private links point to \texttt{about:blank}.